The 6 Best Sprint Workouts For Beginners

 What Is Sprinting?

-Sprinting is an anaerobic form of exercise where your heart rate is working between 80%-100% of its max, pushing almost to the limit while running at top speed.
+Sprinting is an anaerobic exercise in which your heart rate works between 90% and 100% of its maximum, pushing almost to the limit while running at top speed.

-These workouts consist of short bursts of very hard running, most commonly between 10 seconds and 2 minutes.
-However, I don’t know many who can keep up their top speed for a whole 2 minutes!
+These workouts consist of high-intensity short bursts of very hard running, most commonly between 10 and 30 seconds.

 • Promotes bone health.